Jazz with Friends: jazzwithfriends.com

 Doylestown Heat Jazz Band: doylestownheat.org

-I’ve been playing in this band for a couple of years.
+I’ve been playing in this band for a several years now.
 It’s a high energy jazz band with a good mix of older and younger players.
 Good mix of traditional big band with newer jazz, funk, and fusion charts.

 The Jazz Sanctuary: thejazzsanctuary.com